JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 # css
 This is the folder that converts all your sass files into css.
-This folder is important when using the jekyll with sass, you need this `main.scss` for jekyll to convert your sass file to css files.
+This folder is important when using the jekyll with sass, you need this `main.scss` for jekyll to convert your sass files to css files.
 This is where you import all your sass files and jekyll will add them into your static websites.